 - Not obeying traffic laws: Both cyclists and motorists are required to follow posted traffic laws while on the road.
 If a driver runs a stop sign, traffic light, performs an illegal u-turn, or fails to stay in their established lane, they may be deemed at fault (and therefore liable) for the ensuing accident.

 - Driving distracted: Many cities, including Houston, have ordinances against texting while driving or engaging in other actions that take your eyes off the road.
 This holds true in every situation: car accidents, motorcycle accidents and truck accidents.
 If you were struck by a driver who was texting or not looking at the road, the driver can be held liable for your damages.
 However, your lawyer and the police must work to obtain the necessary evidence to prove the driver was distracted by their phone absent an admission of guilt.

 - Driving while intoxicated: Driving intoxicated (with a BAC over .08%) or under the influence of drugs is illegal, period.
 As such, if a driver strikes a cyclist while intoxicated, they can be held liable for any ensuing damages, so long as an illegal act committed by the cyclist isn’t found to have been the primary cause of the accident.
 (Learn more about drunk driving accidents.)

 *Note: Cyclists can be deemed at fault for an accident for the same reasons a motorist can.

 How much compensation will I get for a bike accident?

 The next question on our clients’ list is often, “How much compensation will I get for a bike accident?”
-Compensation is determined by the extent of your damages and varies from case to case.
+First, compensation is determined by the extent of your damages and varies from case to case.
+Second, compensation may depend on the quality of personal injury lawyer you retain.
 Depending on the nature or severity of your accident, you may be able to sue for compensation on several types of damages, including: